Tjurkö bracteates: Description

 The Tjurkö bracteates were discovered in 1817 near Tjurkö when cultivating, for the first time, a field on a stony hill.
 The bracteates were found in the roots of the grass among the rocks.
 Also discovered with the bracteates was a gold coin of the Emperor Theodosius II of the Eastern Roman Empire that has been dated to 443 AD.

 The Tjurkö 1 bracteate is dated to the Germanic Iron Age between 400 and 650 AD and is now at the Swedish Museum of National Antiquities (SHM 1453:25).
 It is a typical C-bracteate, similar to the Vadstena bracteate, and shows a stylized head in the center above a horse and beneath a bird.
 This iconography is usually interpreted as depicting an early form of the Norse pagan god Odin with his associated animals, a horse and a raven.

 Inscription

 Tjurkö 1 bracteate

-The inscription of the Tjurkö 1 bracteate (DR BR75, IK184) reads:
+The inscription of the Tjurkö 1 bracteate reads: